thirunar/dropwizard-authentication-example/README.md

 $ gradle run
 ```

 This starts the service in 8080 port.
 If you browse http://localhost:8080/user-details?name=thiru the browser requests for the username and password.
-In this example, I'm fetching the username and password from the dropwizard.yml but normally the username and password has to be fetched from database or LDAP server.
+The username and password is in the dropwizard.yml (ideally, the username and password has to be fetched from other source like database).

 ##Overview of project structure
 * UserDetailsApplication is the Dropwizard Application class